arzkar/ao3-api-js/README.md

 Create a database "ao3_db" and the collections will be automatically created by the server

+## Environment variables

+Add the "TOKEN_KEY" for the API in a `.env` file in the project's root directory.<br>
+An example file is present called `.env.ex`

 # Endpoints & Parameters

 - /api/live/search: To scrape an AO3 works by workUrl